 As well as withstanding extreme temperatures of -40° to +60°C, these control cabinets need to be completely sealed against contamination by water and dust ingress that can lead to costly equipment damage.
 Water resistance is particularly important in extreme cold weather because the wagons may be defrosted with hot water spray.

 Modern pneumatic components are designed to withstand extreme conditions and have proven essential in helping operators maintain the reliability of their fleet, whatever the climate.
-Ensuring your solution delivers excellent sealing characteristics across the wide temperature variants, such as with Parker’s Viking Xtreme valves, is vital to safeguarding stable performance as the component will return to its original condition once the temperature has normalised.
+Ensuring your solution delivers excellent sealing characteristics across the wide temperature variants, such as Parker’s Viking Xtreme valves, is vital to safeguarding stable performance as the component will return to its original condition once the temperature normalizes.

 An ability to withstand extreme temperatures delivers maximum reliability and significantly reduces unwanted downtime.
 Viking Xtreme has been specially engineered using moulded spool technology for dependable service in the harshest of conditions.